-James A. Vellenga (78) is currently retired.
-He was elected as a Director in 1997.
+James A. Vellenga (79) is currently retired.
+He was elected as a Director in 1997 and has served on the Audit Committee since August 1999 and the Nominating and Governance Committee since February 2011.
 He spent 46 years in the computer and integrated circuit industry in various senior management positions involved in product development and operations.
 Mr. Vellenga's most recent position was as President and Chief Executive Officer of BSFX Corp., a company involved in the research of fibers for reinforcing concrete, where he served from 2003 until 2007.
 He holds a B.S. degree in electrical engineering from South Dakota State University.
-Mr. Vellenga brings to the Board a significant amount of business experience and leadership in high-tech businesses coupled with deep knowledge of growth companies and corporate strategies related to high-tech products from his years of experience in building companies such as Data 100 Corp, Lee Data Corporation, Aetrium Inc. and BSFX Corp.
+Mr. Vellenga brings to the Board a significant amount of business experience and leadership in high-tech businesses coupled with a deep knowledge of growth companies and corporate strategies related to high-tech products from his years of experience in building companies such as Data 100 Corp, Lee Data Corporation, Aetrium Inc. and BSFX Corp.